leandrolasnor/zrp/README.md

 ##### __Class C heroes__ have priority against __Wolf-level threats__
 ###### A battle with a threat of this level must last at least 1 second and at most 2 seconds;

-##### You can allocate twice the number of lower_ranked heroes to deal with a higher_ranked threat if they are closer.
-In other words, double the heroic force is enough to handle a higher_level threat.
+##### You can allocate twice the number of lower ranked heroes to deal with a higher-ranked threat if they are closer.
+In other words, double the heroic force is enough to handle a higher level threat.

 ##### You must consume a socket (built using socket.io) that returns information about detected threats, and each threat has the following format: